-- Move the front passenger seat into the rearmost position of the fore and aft adjustment range ⇒ in "Why is your seat adjustment so important?" on page 72. - Bring the backrest up to an (almost) upright position.
-Do not ride with the seat reclined. - The ideal position for the head restraint is with the upper edge of the restraint level with the top of your head ⇒ page 77.
-You should not lower the top of the restraint below the level of your eyes.

-Place your feet on the floor in front of the passenger's seat.
+- Move the front passenger seat into the rearmost position of the fore and aft adjustment range ⇒ in "Why is your seat adjustment so important?" on page 73. - Bring the backrest up to an (almost) upright position.
+Do not ride with the seat reclined. - Adjust the head restraint so the upper edge is as even as possible with the top of your head.
+If that is not possible, try to adjust the head restraint so that it is as close to this position as possible ⇒ page 77. - Place your feet on the floor in front of the passenger's seat.